bitmarket-net/api/README.md

-415 | Cannot close margin because the position is not fully open 416 | Cannot cancel margin because the position is fully open 417 | Order cannot be fully satisfied and all or nothing was requested (no longer in use) 300 | Internal application error
+415 | Cannot close margin because the position is not fully open 416 | Cannot cancel margin because the position is fully open 417 | Order cannot be fully satisfied and all or nothing was requested (no longer in use) 418 | Operation cannot be performed
+419 | Recipient has been banned
+300 | Internal application error
 301 | Withdrawal of funds is blocked temporarily
 302 | Trading is blocked temporarily